 Symptoms of Fetal Distress

 There are different indicators for the fetal distress, which should be immediately addressed to avoid further complications for the mother and the baby.
 Check for the following symptoms:

-- Early decelerations or late decelerations occurring in heart beat
+- Early decelerations or late decelerations occurring in the heartbeat

-- When the mother feels there is decrease in the movement of the baby
+- When the mother feels there is the decrease in the movement of the baby

 - When meconium or the first stool of the baby gets mixed with the amniotic fluid

 There are certain factors that increase the possibility of fetal distress.
 It includes:

 - Prolonged labor which stays more than 42 weeks

 - Induced labor

 - Pregnancy of multiple babies like twins, triplets or more